jfjhh/qotd/README.md

 Or install it yourself as:

-    $ sudo gem install qotd   # Sudo may not be needed.
+    $ gem install qotd

 ## Usage

-Make it run the included executable in a shell config file.
+Add it to a shell configuration file.

-    # For example, in `~/.bashrc`.
+    # ~/.bashrc
+    # ...
     qotd

 ## Contributing